smartcontractkit/chainlink-testing-framework/seth/README.md

 ```

 when builder is called with `WithReadOnlyMode()` it will disable all the operations mentioned above and all the configuration settings related to them.

+Additionally, when the client is build anc `cfg.ReadOnly = true` is set, we will validate that:
+* no addresses and private keys are passed
+* no ephemeral addresses are to be created
+* RPC health check is disabled
+* pending nonce protection is disabled
+* gas bumping is disabled